-Provide proof of immunity to rubella, rubeola, and mumps if born during or after 1957.
-Adults born before 1957 can be considered immune to measles (CDC guidelines).
+Provide proof of immunity to rubella, rubeola, and mumps.
 Acceptable documentation shall include any of the following:

 - Documentation of two measles, mumps, and rubella (MMR) vaccines, with the first being administered at twelve months or older. - Documentation of a positive rubella, rubeola, and mumps titer.